 What types of overdraft protection do you offer?

 Overdraft: Overdraft provides an Approved Overdraft Limit of $500, subject to credit approval.
 When an item is presented against an account with insufficient funds, overdraft protection may cover that item and allow payment.
 Only the amount necessary to cover the transaction will be transferred from the overdraft limit to the account.
 The account will be charged an overdraft fee, and you have up to 30 days to pay back the amount owed on your overdraft limit by making a deposit into your account.
-Overdraft Program is not available on the First Account and the Money Market Savings Account.
+Overdraft Program is not available on the Teen Checking account and the Money Market Savings account.